MedioAI/Chrome-Extension/README.md

 ## Donate

-If you feel like the extension was worth your time or enhanced your experience creating AI music with Udio or Suno, please feel free to buy me a coffee!
+If you feel like the extension was worth your time or enhanced your experience creating AI music with Udio, please feel free to buy me a coffee!
 [Donate to Developer](https://buymeacoffee.com/wyntera) - keep on rockin' !

 ## License